Homework 04

 Background

 For this assignment, we will use a data set containing information about the daily percentage returns of the S&P 500 stock market index for dates in the years 2001-2005.
-The data are contained in the ISLR2 package associate with our textbook.
-Once you’ve loaded the library, load the data into your environment using data("Smarket").
+The data are contained in the ISLR2 package associated with our textbook.
+Once you’ve installed and loaded the library, load the data into your environment using data("Smarket").
 Take a look at the data and make sure you know what each variable means (using ?Smarket can help).

 Exploratory Data Analysis